pundit-community/pundit-matchers/README.md

 ## Testing the Mass Assignment of Attributes

-For policies that contain a `permitted_attributes` method to authorise only particular attributes, Pundit Matchers provides two matchers to test for mass assignment.
+For policies that contain a `permitted_attributes` method (to authorise only particular attributes), Pundit Matchers provides two matchers to test for mass assignment.

 * `permit_mass_assignment_of(:attribute_name)`
 * `forbid_mass_assignment_of(:attribute_name)`

-Let's modify the earlier example which tests a policy where administrators have permission to create articles, but visitors are not authorised to do so.
+Let's modify the earlier example which tests a policy where administrators are granted permission to create articles, but visitors are not authorised to do so.
 In this updated example, visitors *can* create articles but they cannot set the publish flag.

 ```ruby